Soca music: Groovy soca

 Though most of the early soca recordings of the 1970s were done at a groovy pace, Groovy soca was made popular as a trend and soca style starting with Robin Imamshah's composition "Frenchman" in 1990.

 The term groovy soca was coined in early 2005 by the ISM organizers as a re-branding of the slower tempo soca styles that had been popular in Trinidad and Tobago since the inception of soca music in early 1970s.

 Bouyon soca

 Bouyon soca, sometimes referred to as "jump up soca", is a fusion genre that typically blends old bouyon rhythms from the '90s and soca music.
 Bouyon soca is a term coined by non-Dominican producers and musicians, mainly from St Lucia, who embrace both Soca from Trinidad and Bouyon music from Dominica and so find it natural to produce blends of both music genres.
 Bouyon is a music genre that originated in Dominica that is distinguishable from its older "colleague" Soca.

-In Dominica while there may have been the occasional fusions, bouyon has always maintained a very clear, recognizable and different style from soca.
-Outside of Dominica the Bouyon Soca fusion style is popular in islands like Antigua, Saint Lucia, Guadeloupe and Martinique and is a natural evolution from Zouk and Soca fusions that were popular there during the 1980s.
+In Dominica, while there may have been the occasional fusions, bouyon has always maintained a clear, recognizable and different style from soca.
+Outside Dominica, the Bouyon Soca fusion style is popular in islands including Antigua, Saint Lucia, Guadeloupe and Martinique and is a natural evolution from Zouk and Soca fusions that were popular there during the 1980s.